 - Cut the squash in half lengthwise and scoop out the seeds.

 - Place the squash halves skin side down in a large roasting pan.
 Place a pat of butter (about ½ tablespoon) and 1 teaspoon brown sugar in the cavity of each.

 - Arrange the carrots and onion slices around the squash.
 Pour 2 cups of chicken stock in the pan.
 Cover tightly with aluminum foil and bake for 2 hours.

 - Allow vegetables to cool slightly, and then scoop out the squash flesh and put in a soup pot.
 Add the carrots, onions and cooking liquid.

 - Add the remaining 8 cups chicken stock, mace, ginger, cayenne and salt.
 Bring to a boil and then reduce heat and simmer for 10 minutes.

 - Purée the soup in batches and return it to the soup pot.
 (Use a blender, food processor, immersion blender or food mill.)
 Adjust seasonings and heat through.
 If you use a food mill, don't forget to scrape the bottom of the mill, lots of good stuff there.

-- Serve the purée garnished with snipped chives and a dollop of crème fraiche or sour cream.
+- Serve the purée garnished with snipped chives and a dollop of crème fraiche, sour cream or drizzle of heavy cream.